whbjob/pyxley/examples/datatables/README.md

 ```
 This will tell bower where to install the packages.

-Now run `bower install` to install the bower components.
+Now run `bower install` to install the bower components in project path.

 # Flask
 Run `python app.py`.